boostcampaitech6/level2-3-cv-finalproject-cv-08/data/README.md

-2. Create and Activate a virtual environment in the project directory
+2. Create and Activate a virtual environments in the project directory